Snooze and Strengthen: Sleep’s Influence on Immune System Function

 When the body does not receive adequate rest, it struggles to produce and distribute the necessary antibodies and cells that combat pathogens.

-Simultaneously, elevated stress levels can stimulate an overactive immune response, causing inflammation and potential harm to the body’s own tissues.
+Simultaneously, elevated stress levels can stimulate an overactive immune response, causing and potential harm to the body’s own tissues.

 Proper sleep hygiene, including regular bedtimes and creating a conducive sleep environment, can help mitigate these effects.